Are you the right size? ∙

-After spending only, a short time with the Lord Jesus, Philip was convinced that the Lord Jesus was the promised Messiah.
+After spending only a short time with the Lord Jesus Christ, Philip was convinced that He was the promised Messiah.
 Philip was excited and wanted to share.
 He sought out Nathaniel.
 Nathaniel was skeptical, but Philip convinced him to meet Jesus with the simple phrase, “come and see.”

-As the Lord Jesus saw Nathaniel approaching, He gave Nathaniel a tremendous complement, “Look, a true Israelite in whom there is no deceit!”
+As the Lord Jesus saw Nathaniel approaching, He gave Nathaniel a tremendous compliment, “Look, a true Israelite in whom there is no deceit!”

 Instead, Nathaniel responded in true humility, “How do you know me?”
 Nathaniel was well aware of his strengths and weaknesses.
 He knew who he was.
 That was not the issue.

-The issue was how did Jesus know who Nathaniel was?
+The issue was how did the Lord Jesus Christ know who Nathaniel was?

 REFLECT & PRAY

 There are no accidents in the Father’s kingdom.
 The Father knows all things in advance.
 He knows each of us intimately before we ever come to know Him.
-Whether we are loaded with fish bait are not, we are accepted and welcomed just as we are.
+Whether loaded with fish bait or not, we are accepted and welcomed just as we are.